Post Guidance for Online Communities: Results

 \section{Results}

 Our experiment provide strong evidence in favor of \textbf{H1}, \textbf{H2}, and \textbf{H3} and against \textbf{H4}.
-We present our results in \Tabref{tab:tabres} and discuss them in further detail below. \review{Note that Table 2 provides significance levels adjusted with a simple Bonferroni correction to help the reader understand the impact of multiple testing.
-We do not adjust the p-values for each result for clarity's sake.}
+We present our results in \Tabref{tab:tabres} and discuss them in further detail below. {Note that Table 2 provides significance levels adjusted with a simple Bonferroni correction to help the reader understand the impact of multiple testing.
+For clarity's sake, we do not adjust the p-values for each result.}